Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 When selecting weapons for Weapon Mastery, you can instead **assign an additional _eligible_ Mastery property** to a weapon you already chose.
 A weapon can have **no more than four** mastery properties at a time.

-If a waeapon has multiple mastery properties, you can **only use one of them per attack**.
+If a weapon has multiple mastery properties, you can **only use one of them per attack**.
 You must choose which mastery property you're using before making the attack.

 For example, a Level 1 Barbarian could choose to apply either **:wp-mas: Cleave**{ .wp } or **:wp-mas: Graze**{ .wp } when attacking with a Greataxe, instead of selecting a second weapon for Weapon Mastery.
 Likewise, a Level 1 Rogue could choose either **:wp-mas: Nick**{ .wp } or **:wp-mas: Slow**{ .wp } for a Dagger.